Landing Vehicle, Tracked, Mark 11-5

 LVT1: Automotive

-Engine Hercules WXLC-3; 6 cylinder
+Engine Hercules WXLC-3; 6 cylinder, 4 cycle, inline gasoline

 Horsepower 146 Fuel capacity 80gal